drewg13/foundryvtt-fitdroller/README.md

 Use the icon at the bottom of the taskbar.<br>
 Pick your dice pool, position, and effect and roll.<br>
+There are module settings for controlling:<br>
+the max number of dice<br>
-There's a setting for controlling the max number of dice available in the drop down in Module Settings.
+the default number of dice initially selected<br>
+the default position initially selected<br>
+the default effect initially selected<br>

 NEW!
 Macro usage